gearslaboratory/robustraster/README.md

 pip install robustraster
 ```
 ## Usage
 A comprehensive example is available in `demo.ipynb`, showcasing how to effectively use Robust-Raster.
 This notebook includes detailed comments to guide users through the process step by step.
+A Documentation PDF is available in the /docs folder.
 Please note that Robust-Raster is still in its early stages, and more documentation and updates will be provided over time!

 ## Contributing
 I welcome contributions to Robust-Raster!
 If you have suggestions or encounter issues, please submit them via the GitHub Issues page.